- Leadership is a core management skill

 Let us start with leadership and personality.
 One of the dominant personality models supported by science is the five factor model of personality.
 It has been around for many years and has a strong track record in terms of reliability and validity which are important quality criteria:

 You might wonder why you should care about it?
 There are many different personality models and tests around that do not meet basic quality standard.
-Hence, be carefull when doing personality tests of questionable quality.
+Hence, be carefull when doing personality tests of questionable quality as they don't add any value and even might point you in the wrong direction.
 Back to the five factor model of personality and leadership traits.
-It distinguishes the following five factors:
+The "Big five" personality traits are as follows: